sapegin/washingcode-book/manuscript/120_Linting.md

 Let’s start with some healthy linting habits, and how to make linters work for the team, not against it.

-#### Prefer to have too few lint rules than too many
+#### Prefer to have too few linter rules than too many

 It’s a good idea to start with recommended configs (like ESLint’s `eslint:recommended`), and only add rules that are important for the team.
-A road to hell is paved with useless lint rules.
+A road to hell is paved with useless linter rules.

 For example, the most minimal ESLint config could look like this: